nre/Doxhooks/docs/examples/preprocessor_variables.rst

 How to:

-* Define preprocessor variables that are common to more than one resource.
+* Define preprocessor variables that are common to related resources.
-* Define preprocessor variables that are specific to one resource.
+* Define preprocessor variables that are specific to a resource.
 * Define a preprocessor variable that depends on other preprocessor variables.
-* Reference a preprocessor variable in an input file.
+* Reference a preprocessor variable in a file.

 File tree